January 2022 Burkina Faso coup d'état: Domestic

 On 24 January, several residents in the capital were seen showing their support to the coup.
 There were reports that some citizens had taken to the street, burning tires to show solidarity with the soldiers.
-Some youth groups were also reported to have stormed the RTB headquarters to show their support of the military junta.
+Some youth groups were reported to have stormed the RTB headquarters to show their support of the military junta.

 On 25 January, a large crowd gathered in the capital Ouagadougou's national square and celebrated the coup, playing music, singing, blowing horns and dancing.
 BBC News senior Africa correspondent Anne Soy said the news of the president's detention was received with cheers and celebrations in Ouagadougou.

 A Reuters reporter saw a group burning a French flag, which Reuters described as "a sign of growing frustration about the military role the former colonial power still plays in the region."
 The reporter also said he saw Russian flags dotting the crowd, and heard several demonstrators calling on Russia to replace France in the fight against jihadists.

 Al Jazeera journalist Sam Mednick, said there was "a lot of support for this coup" amid the country's security crisis, he also said people had been rallying and chanting: "Down, down with ECOWAS" over its comments and threat of sanctions.

 The ruling People's Movement for Progress denounced the coup, calling it an "assassination attempt" against the president and government.